 Written in partnership with Sweeten homeowner Walter

 First, the original kitchen and center bedroom were swapped.
 The apartment layout included a small angled section of wall in the center bedroom—now our kitchen.
-Enter our fantastic Sweeten contractor, who had this idea when he came to our apartment for the initial meeting, and one of the primary reasons we decided to work with him.
+Enter our fantastic Sweeten contractor, who had this idea when he came to our apartment for the initial meeting.
+It was one of the primary reasons we decided to work with him.
 His instinct was to embrace this angle and open up the new kitchen more than the traditional 90-degree corner would allow.
 We lost a bit of floor space in our bedroom as a result, but the tradeoff was worth it.